renovate-bot/khulnasoft-lab-_-tracker/docs/getting-started/installing/kubernetes.md

 		```

-	2. Install the chart from the KhulnaSoft chart repository:
+	2. Install the chart from the Khulnasoft chart repository:

 		```console
 		helm install tracker khulnasoft/tracker \